bnittalee/dsc_phase1/README.md

 ## Questions

-<p> This project will address five questions about the movie industry:<br>
+<p> This project will address four questions about the movie industry:<br>
 <br>1.
 What genre of movies are the most popular based on user ratings?
 <br>2.
 What are the top grossing movie genres?
 <br>3.
 What movie content rating based on genre is the most popular?